zostaw/program-synthesis/README.md

 I'm adding this implementation under [bottom-up-explicit-search.rkt](racket/bottom-up-explicit-search.rkt).
 It's not exactly the same as Rust - I did not include *Half*, because it adds a lot of search complexity.

+## Update 20.10.2024

+I was doing a lot of racket stuff in another repository to learn FFI usage, because I feel like FFI is a necessity in Program Synthesis.
+So, I was mostly working on [llama-cpp-racket](https://github.com/zostaw/llama-cpp-racket) to enable myself to interface language models in Racket - tokenizers and even full inference.
+I learned a ton, but abandoned PS for some time.
+Then over some time now I've been learning RL stuff which I was planning to learn about even before.
+I started it before, but I just didn't understand the basic intuitions.
+After reading the PS lectures I saw MCMC explained to be really well and something clicked, so I went back to [The Bible](https://www.goodreads.com/book/show/39813875-reinforcement-learning) and have been working on this [project](https://github.com/zostaw/circle-expansion).
+Soo, that's about it, after I finish with it, I'm going to go back to PS.
+For now, I'm just leaving this important [Blog](https://blog.sigplan.org/2019/11/26/building-your-first-program-synthesizer/) for future reference.